 If this is an ongoing issue, you should visit your health care practitioner, as fatigue is a common symptom of many disorders.
 However, you could also be one of the many who feel the need for more energy, yet do not have a diagnosable illness.
 And even if you have been diagnosed with an identifiable issue, Ayurveda still has some helpful tips for you.

-Ayurveda views this sort of fatigue as resulting from overwhelm of the digestive fire (agni), which gives strength and vitality when it is balanced and strong.
+Ayurveda views this sort of fatigue as resulting from an overwhelming digestive fire (agni), which gives strength and vitality when it is balanced and strong.
 How does the digestive fire become overwhelmed?
 Well, its job is to process everything that you are exposed to—not just your food, but the sights, sounds, touches, emotions, thoughts, and environmental factors that you come in contact with.

 In this world of go, go, go until you drop, it’s not difficult to overwhelm the digestive fire and the nervous system.
 It is a common experience to turn daily activities and relationships into stressful tasks that must be checked off a list.